 • contact details for referees at venues previously used.

-2. The Trust assesses the application against the following criteria:
+2. The Trust assesses the application internally against a number of criteria.

 • entertainment details;